-We have audited the financial statements of the Exxon Valdez Oil Spill Trustee Council, State of Alaska, Exxon Valdez Oil Spill Investment Fund as of and for the year ended June 30, 2005 and the nine months ended June 30, 2004, and have issued our report thereon dated March 3, 2006.
+We have audited the financial statements of the Exxon Valdez Oil Spill Trustee Council, State of Alaska, Exxon Valdez Oil Spill Investment Fund as of and for the years ended June 30, 2006 and 2005, and have issued our report thereon dated February 2, 2007.
 We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.

-Internal Control Over Financial Reporting
+Internal Control over Financial Reporting

 In planning and performing our audits, we considered the Exxon Valdez Oil Spill Trustee Council, State of Alaska, Exxon Valdez Oil Spill Settlement Trust's internal control over financial reporting in order to determine our auditing procedures for the purpose of expressing our opinion on the financial statements and not to provide an opinion on the internal control over financial reporting.
-Our consideration of the internal control over financial reporting would not necessarily disclose all matters in the internal control that might be material weaknesses.
+Our consideration of the internal control over financial reporting in order to the material weaknesses.
 A material weakness is a reportable condition in which the design or operation of one or more of the internal control components does not reduce to a relatively low level the risk that misstatements caused by error or fraud in amounts that would be material in relation to the financial statements being audited may occur and not be detected within a timely period by employees in the normal course of performing their assigned functions.
 We noted no matters involving the internal control over financial reporting and its operation that we consider to be material weaknesses.